PrestaShop/ps_cashondelivery/Readme.md

 ## About

-Accept cash on delivery payments
+Accept cash payments on delivery to make it easy for customers to purchase on your store.

 ## Multistore compatibility